Victor Fleming: Political beliefs

 It was reported in James Curtis's book Spencer Tracy: A Biography that Anne Revere once said Fleming was "violently pro-Nazi" and strongly opposed to the United States entering World War II.
 According to the Fleming biography Victor Fleming: An American Movie Master, by author Michael Sragow, Fleming had once mocked the UK at the outset of World War II by taking a bet as to how long the country could withstand an attack by Germany.

-The accuracy of Revere's characterization of Fleming has been disputed, however.
-According to Victor Fleming: An American Movie Master, Revere had made her comment because she felt she had been cast in the first attempt to film The Yearling in 1941 over Flora Robson (Note: MGM first attempted to film The Yearling in 1941 under the direction of Fleming, but production was abandoned due to numerous production problems.
+The accuracy of Revere's characterization of Fleming has been disputed.
+According to Victor Fleming: An American Movie Master, Revere made that claim because she felt she had been cast in the first attempt to film The Yearling in 1941 over Flora Robson (Note: MGM first attempted to film The Yearling in 1941 under the direction of Fleming, but production was abandoned due to numerous production problems.
 It was successfully resumed with a different cast, under the direction of Clarence Brown, and released in 1946.) because Robson was British.
 However, at the time of the casting, Fleming was working on the film Dr. Jekyll and Mr. Hyde, which featured a British producer and a cast largely composed of British or British Commonwealth actors.
-Furthermore, Revere did not know Fleming beyond their professional relationship.
+Additionally, Revere did not know Fleming beyond their professional relationship.